top of page

 2. Anti-Lock Brake System

 The Anti-Lock Brake System light looks like a circle and has the letters ABS in the center.
 If this light comes on, then there is a problem with your braking system.
 ABS prevents skidding when you apply pressure to the brakes, without that feature you could be putting yourself in immediate danger.
-This is a situation where you would want to call us at Wrench as soon as the light comes on.
+This is a situation where you would want to call us at Mobile Motor as soon as the light comes on.
 We will come to you and get it all fixed so you can get back on the road safely.

 3. Automatic Gearbox